 The most romantic movies to watch on your anniversary

-It’s probably no surprise that our preferred anniversary celebration involves a romantic movie or two.
+It’s probably no surprise that our preferred Anniversary Gifts by Year involves a romantic movie or two.
 The heart wants what the heart wants, and we want to snuggle up with our real-life loves and immerse ourselves in some of the romances that stand the test of time.

 Sometimes finding the perfect romance to share with your partner can be a struggle, as not everyone can handle The Notebook on repeat.
 So we’ve picked out three of the most universally loved romances we could think of.